wowczarek/pbnet/README.md

 - **The host side uses a very shallow transmit queue, by default limited to 5 packets.** This prevents from queuing endlessly just to have the PB-2000 respond after tens of seconds.

 - **There is no support for receiving multicast**.
-You can transmit multicast without issues, but for it to leave your host, you need multicast routing.
+You can *transmit* multicast without issues, but for it to leave your host, you need multicast routing.
 "Why would you need multicast?!" is not the right question here - multicast could be needed for things like IoT integration/control or something else.
 It's just the fact that we would either need to support IGMP (and then probably PIM on the host), or statically subscribe to selected multicast groups via the host, listen on the host and forward to PB.
 Doable, but it's extra code and I'm not sure if it's worth the effort.

 ## Throughput

 With the core routines (block encoding, decoding and checksums) written in HD61700 assembly, processing is already not the limiting factor and the framing overhead is low (4 bytesper 240 bytes + SEP).
 Piotr Piatek's USB serial module is speed-limited on the RX side and maximum rates PBNET achieves are about 250 Bps RX + ~530 Bps TX.
 With the FTDI chip buffering, we don't have to worry about the speed with which we write to PB's port, but for use with Casio serial interfaces, PBNET uses staggered transmit and a fixed delay is added per byte (`-l` option, microseconds, default is 1000 = 1 ms).
 This does not affect the preformance via the  USB interface, but allows uninterrupted transmission with the FA-7 or MD-100.
 This was tested by Piotr Piatek with an MD-100 and rates were 400+ Bps RX, 700+ Bps TX.
-With Piotr's USB module, we achieve ~250 Bps RX (limited by the module), and ~530 Bps TX.
+With Piotr's USB module, we achieve ~250 Bps RX (limited by the module), and ~517 Bps TX (was ~530, but dropped since the PB now waits for an ACK after sending a packet).
+At this stage, optimising the encoding and decoding code further yields little improvement, the majority of delays are on the serial port side - both hardware and RX/TX code in the ROM.

-## Protocol support and features.
+## Protocol support and features

-PBNET supports (will support) ICMP, UDP and TCP, and has a very basic (non-recursive!)
-DNS resolver, which only handles IN A records.
+PBNET supports (will support) ICMP, UDP and TCP, and has a very basic DNS resolver (see below).
 A simple TFTP server and a `net` tool (resolver, ping, show config) will probably be developed before TCP.

+*Notes on DNS resolver*: The resolver is non-recursive, only handles IN A records (no reverse lookups, just returns back the IP address), and does not cache the results.
+Maintaining cache lifetime is difficult if you run the app/library on demand without a reliable real-time clock and with only three timers available to the user and how they are implemented.
+Best thing we could do is cache a result for n calls rather than n seconds.

 ## Future plans / items under consideration